 And why the color blue, if the Moon doesn't really turn blue?
 It's believed the word comes from an old Middle English word, "belewe" -- which actually means "betray."
 In other words, they used to call it the Betrayer Moon, because this extra Full Moon didn't fit into the normal lunar cycle.
 Over the years the word "belewe" evolved into "blue" -- hence, we give you the "Blue Moon."

+In 2018 there are TWO Blue Moons, one on January 31 in Leo, and another on March 31 in Libra.
 Full Moons are emotionally charged, so any time there are two Full Moons in one month it means that month could be an emotional roller coaster for some people.
 Thank goodness it only happens once in a Blue Moon!

 Get your custom Personal Moon Report now to see how your Moon impacts YOU »